 Currency traders use Gartley patterns to project forthcoming bullish and bearish price action in the forex markets.
 Also, the formation helps study market symmetry when trading forex.

 How to Identify and Use Gartley Patterns in Forex Trading?

-Like other chart patterns, the Gartley has many applications to the forex markets.
+Like other harmonic patterns, the Gartley has many applications to the forex markets.
 There are two types of this formation: the bullish and bearish Gartley pattern.
 The GBP/USD chart below gives us a complete illustration of this powerful formation.

 Follow the steps below to use the Gartley pattern: